pebblesandweeds/cpu_matmul/README.md

 ## Performance Metrics

 The following performance metrics were achieved using the simple Python/Numpy script and C source code provided in this repository.
-Note that these results are preliminary and will be improved with each implementation.
+Note that these results are a work in progress and will be improved with each implementation.

 ### Python/Numpy Performance Metrics
 * 2x AMD EPYC 7713 64-Core (128 cores total): ~3000+ GFLOPS @ 32-bit precision